WASHAKIE COUNTY CONSERVATION DISTRICT

 Birds come in all shapes, sizes, and colors.
 They have many different types of beaks and different types of feet.

-1. Discuss with students some of these adaptations.
-Each bird fills a certain niche or special place in their habitat.
-Check out Project Beak for some of these amazing adaptations.
+some of these amazing adaptations.
 People come in many shapes and sizes as well.
 Students can practice observing constructive differences among their classmates (hair color, eye color, dimples, etc.)

 2. Students can create their own pair of binoculars with two toilet paper rolls taped together.
 Punch two holes in the sides and string yarn for the strap.